sjbylo/container-workshop/05-import-the-image-into-openshift/README.md

 - Create a deployment object (DeploymentConfig).
 DeploymentConfiguration objects know the specification of a pod to be launched and also knows how to manage the pod over the course of its life (e.g. number of pods to run, how to update, roll back etc)
 - A service object is created.
 The service object acts like an internal load balancer for a set of identical pods.

-(Note that if you were able to create your own vote app image in your own quay.io account, you can use yours instead).
+(Note that if you were able to create your own vote application image in your own quay.io account, you can use yours instead).

 ---
 ## Now, we will launch the image.